 - It’s important to boil potatoes, carrots, peas before making pav bhaji.
 Once they are boiled mash these veggies with your hand Or fork.

 - For tomato puree- Chop tomatoes and blend them in a processor.
 Once the mixture is smooth your tomato puree is ready.
 There is no need to blanch the tomatoes.
 Just chop and blend that’s it.

-- Now saute cumin seeds for a minute.
-Add chopped onion and green chilies along with sugar.
+- Now saute cumin seeds if using for a minute.
+Add chopped onion, capsicum and green chilies along with sugar.
 Saute for 2 to 3 mins.
 Also add little rock salt and stir well.

 - Now add ginger-garlic paste to it.
 Mix all nicely.